dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 learn.fine_tune(10, 1e-3, freeze_epochs=1)
 ```

-The first argument to in `fine_tune` is the number of epochs to train for.
+The first parameter in `fine_tune` is the number of epochs to train for.
 One epoch is defined as a complete iteration over the entire dataset.
 In this post, I will only train for 10 epochs.
-Training for longer will likely to improve the model, so I will leave that to you to experiment with.
+Training for longer will likely improve the model, so I will leave that to you to experiment with.
-The second argument is the learning rate value we wish to use to train the model.
+The second parameter is the learning rate value we wish to use to train the model.
 Let's put the value `1e-3` from the learning rate finder.

 The above code snippet trains the model for 10 epochs.